Two Dollar Radio

-Two Dollar Radio is an independent family-run publisher based in Columbus, Ohio.
-The company was founded in 2005 by husband-and-wife team Eric Obenauf and Eliza Jane Wood-Obenauf, with Brian Obenauf.
-The press specializes in literary fiction.
-In 2013 they launched their micro-budget film division, Two Dollar Radio "Moving Pictures."
+Two Dollar Radio is a family-run independent publisher based in Columbus, Ohio.

+Specializing in literary fiction, it was founded in 2005 by husband-and-wife team Eric Obenauf and Eliza Jane Wood-Obenauf, with Brian Obenauf.
+In 2013, they launched their micro-budget film division, Two Dollar Radio "Moving Pictures."

 In 2017 they co-founded the annual Columbus, Ohio, arts festival The Flyover Fest.
-Also in 2017 (September) the press opened a brick-and-mortar named Two Dollar Radio Headquarters on the south side of Columbus, Ohio, which is a bookstore, full bar, performance space, and vegan coffeehouse and cafe, carrying Two Dollar Radio titles as well as a selection of almost exclusively independently published books.
+In September, the press opened a brick-and-mortar named Two Dollar Radio Headquarters on the south side of Columbus, Ohio, which is a bookstore, full bar, performance space, and vegan coffeehouse and cafe, carrying Two Dollar Radio titles as well as a selection of almost exclusively independently published books.

+In April 2025, Two Dollar Radio was acquired by Seven Stories Press, becoming the New York-based independent publisher’s fourth imprint.
+The press remains independent, with Eric Obenauf and Eliza Jane Wood-Obenauf retaining their editor roles.
+Obenauf and Wood-Obenauf retain ownership of Two Dollar Radio Headquarters.

 History

 In 2008, the publishers were profiled as part of Publishers Weekly’s 50 Under 40 series, which profiled young publishers.

 The Brooklyn Rail credits the press with publishing "some of the finest work of contemporary fiction," while Publishing Perspectives called them "a budding literary movement."
 Popular literature website HTML Giant calls Two Dollar Radio "the hippest, most adventuresome publisher in the United States."

 The press occasionally works with outside artists on jacket designs.
 Esteemed NYC artist Barbara Kruger designed the cover to Gary Indiana’s seventh novel, The Shanghai Gesture, published in April 2009.
 Photographer Lynn Davis provided the cover photographs for her husband Rudolph Wurlitzer’s four novels that the press has published.
 San Francisco-based collage artist, Aubrey Rhodes designed the jacket for Joshua Mohr’s second novel, Termite Parade, published in July 2010.
 Two works of art by Mat Brinkman were used in The Orange Eats Creeps — one on the cover and one as a frontispiece.
 Two works of art by Michael Salerno of Kiddiepunk were used in Mira Corpora, on the front and back covers, as well as frontispiece and end piece.
 Ricardo Cavolo's ink-on-paper piece, 1937, is featured on the cover of How to Get Into the Twin Palms.